-Please consider participating in this Investment Policy Review Committee meeting remotely.
-Written public comments may be submitted via email (cityhall@cityoflagunawoods.org) or by mail (Laguna Woods City Hall, 24264 El Toro Road, Laguna Woods, CA 92637), provided that they are received by the City prior to 2 p.m. on the day of the meeting.
-Written public comments may be read or summarized to the Investment Policy Review Committee at the meeting, and parties submitting comments should be aware that their email addresses and any information submitted may be disclosed or become a matter of public record.
-No party should expect privacy of such information.
+- 1. Attend the meeting in-person. - 2.
+Submit public comments in writing.
+Written public comments may be submitted via email (cityhall@cityoflagunawoods.org) or by mail (Laguna Woods City Hall, 24264 El Toro Road, Laguna Woods, CA 92637), provided that they are received by the City prior to 10:00 a.m. on the day of the meeting.
+Written public comments may be read or summarized to the Committee at the meeting, and parties submitting comments should be aware that their email addresses and any information submitted may be disclosed or become a matter of public record.
+No party should expect privacy of such information. - 3.
+Make public comments by telephone.
+Dial (669) 444-9171.
+When prompted enter the following meeting ID: 810 6224 7293 followed by pound (#) and the following meeting passcode: 197688 followed by pound (#).
+When an item you wish to comment on is discussed, press \9 on your telephone to raise your hand.
+When it is your turn, you will be unmuted and able to speak.
+Please note that your telephone number will be visible to the City.
+No party should expect privacy of such information. - 4.
+Make public comments by computer. - Visit www.zoom.us - Click on "Join" toward the top right of the webpage - Enter the following meeting ID: 810 6224 7293 - Open the Zoom application following the on-screen prompts - Enter the following meeting password: 197688 - Enter a name and email address as required by Zoom